 Political reporters work for newspapers, television stations, and online news sites.
 They report on the activities of politicians, both national and local.

 An excellent way to become a reporter is by attending college and learning journalism.
-You can also do internships with local news stations, which will allow you to get your foot in the door.
+You can also internships with local news stations, allowing you to get your foot in the door.

 To become a reporter, you’ll need to get an education in journalism.
 There are studies in journalism at most colleges and universities.